 Important decisions that concern the designation of the group include the ICTR case against Jean-Paul Akayesu and the ICTY cases against Radoslav Brđanin and Milomir Stakić, among others.

 The following acts can be considered genocide when (and only when) they are committed with the intent to destroy a group protected by the Convention: killing, causing serious bodily or mental harm; deliberately inflicting on the group conditions calculated to bring about its physical destruction in whole or in part; imposing measures intended to prevent births within the group; and forcibly transferring children of the group to another group.

 Some of these acts are more clearly defined than others.
 For instance, the tribunals have elaborated on the act of “causing serious bodily or mental harm to members of the group.”
 In the Akayesu case, the ICTR decided that the harm need not be permanent or irremediable and can include torture, be it “bodily or mental, inhumane or degrading treatment, persecution.”
 The judgment in this case allowed rape to be considered an act of genocide when committed with the intent to destroy a protected group.
 The tribunals further confirmed that the harm also includes sexual violence that falls short of killing.

 Important decisions that concern the act of causing serious bodily or mental harm include the ICTR cases against Jean-Paul Akayesu and Laurent Semanza.

-Although cases are still pending, the decisions passed down by the international criminal tribunals and the ICJ have helped to clarify the definition of the crime of genocide.
+The decisions passed down by the international criminal tribunals and the ICJ have helped to clarify the definition of the crime of genocide.
 As these legal institutions hear more cases, our understanding of the crime will develop.
 One of the key questions for future legal forums is whether the Convention can be used effectively not only to punish acts that have already taken place, but also to prevent crimes and protect groups.